 Payments for flexible time off will be made at rates in effect when benefits are used.
-Accumulated flexible time off at December 31, 2022 are determined on the basis of current salary rates and include salary related payments.
+Accumulated flexible time off at December 31, 2023 is determined based on current salary rates.

 Pensions

 For purposes of measuring the net pension liability, deferred outflows/inflows of resources, and pension expense, information about the fiduciary net position of the Public Employees Retirement Association (PERA) and additions to/deductions from PERA's fiduciary net position have been determined on the same basis as they are reported by PERA.
 For this purpose, plan contributions are recognized as of employer payroll paid dates, and benefit payments and refunds are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.